Skip to content

 A Standard for Consistency and Value

 Service throughout the evening was attentive without becoming intrusive.
-The staff were knowledgeable and paced the courses well.
-While prices are not low, the experience provides fair value for the quality provided.
-Prego offers consistent, good Italian cooking within a comfortable, well designed space.
-It remains one of the most dependable options for authentic Italian food, whether for an intimate dinner, a business meeting or a lively group outing.
-For a restaurant that has been established since before many of its current diners were born, such a feat is no small achievement.
+While prices are not low, the experience offers fair value for the quality provided.
+Prego ofers good Italian cooking within a comfortable, well-designed space.
+Over the years, it has proved one of the most dependable options for authentic Italian food, whether for an intimate dinner, a business meeting or a lively group outing, and it remains so.
+For a restaurant established before many of its current diners were born, that is no small achievement.

 Sautéed Porcini "Trifolati":